DevFariz/DevFariz/README.md

                                                A Front end(React) developer from Baku

 - 🌱 I’m currently looking for a job
-- 🔭 I’m currently focused on new technologies
+- 🔭 I’m currently focused on learning Java

 - 📫 How to reach me: <br>
 Gmail: farizramazanoff@gmail.com <br>